TUMFTM/EthicalTrajectoryPlanning/README.md

 To evaluate on all 2000 scenarios, make sure to have at least 200 GB space left on your device for saving the log files.
 For better runtime, we recommend using [multiprocessing](/planner/Frenet/plannertools/evaluatefrenet.py#L46) and a [GPU](planner/Frenet/configs/prediction.json#L4) for the prediction network.
 Evaluating all scenarios in 10 parallel threads with a GPU takes around 48 hours.
 Results and logfiles for each run are stored in `planner/Frenet/results`.

 Standard evaluation metrics such as cummulated harm on all scenarios are provided within the results (e.g. `results/eval/harm.json`). `planner/Frenet/analyze_tools/analyze_risk_dist.py` helps to extract risk values out of multiple logfiles.
-Boxplots with risk distribtuions as in Geisslinger et al. 2022<sup>1</sup> can be generated using `planner/Frenet/plot_tools/boxplots_risks.py`.
+Boxplots with risk distribtuions as in Geisslinger et al. 2023<sup>1</sup> can be generated using `planner/Frenet/plot_tools/boxplots_risks.py`.

 ## References

-1. Geisslinger, M., Poszler, F., Lienkamp, M. An Ethical Trajectory Planning Algorithm for Autonomous Vehicles *(under review)*
+1. Geisslinger, M., Poszler, F., Lienkamp, M. An Ethical Trajectory Planning Algorithm for Autonomous Vehicles.
+2023

 ## Contributions
 * Maximilian Geisslinger (Main Contributor, [maximilian.geisslinger@tum.de](mailto:maximilian.geisslinger@tum.de?subject=[GitHub]%20Ethical%20Trajectory%20Planning))
+* Rainer Trauth (Computing Performance)
 * Florian Pfab (Master Thesis: *Motion Planning with Risk Assessment for Automated Vehicles*)
 * Simon Sagmeister (Master Thesis: *Neural Networks: Real-time Capable Trajectory Planning through Supervised Learning*)
 * Tobias Geissenberger (Bachelor Thesis: *Harm Prediction for Risk-Aware Motion Planning of Automated Vehicles*)
 * Clemens Krispler (Bachelor Thesis: *Motion Planning for Autonomous Vehicles: Developing a Principle of Responsibility for Ethical Decision-Making*)
+* Zhi Zheng (Semester Thesis: *Parallelization of a Planning Algorithm in the Field of Autonomous Driving* supervised by Rainer Trauth)